flonadb/flonadb/README.md

     mysql-prod.properties.user=
     mysql-prod.properties.password=
     ```
-   We define a target database with `mysql-prod` as its logical name, `mysql-prod.url` takes the value of connection
+   We define a database instance with `mysql-prod` as its logical name, `mysql-prod.url` takes the value of connection
    URL, `mysql-prod.properties.user` takes the user password and `mysql-prod.properties.password` takes the user
    password.
 You can define more properties to be passed to the driver.
 This is actually similar to how you define
    multiple data sources in a Spring Boot application, an application server like Jboss or a servlet container like